 Hello Loyal aea365 readers!
 I’m Sheila B Robinson, aea365’s Lead Curator and sometimes Saturday contributor with one question for you: What is it that YOU would like to read about on this blog?

-I started posted this blog article two years ago and we received some excellent responses from readers.
-I then shared these responses in a subsequent post and we received blog articles on some of the suggested topics from authors willing to answer the call.
+I first posted this article in 2015 (and every year since) and we receive excellent responses from readers each time it is published.
+I typically share responses in a subsequent post and as a result we receive blog articles on some of the suggested topics from authors willing to answer the call.
 Here we go again with some minor updates to reflect the times:

 As a key learning tool for evaluation, aea365 can also be a fabulous vehicle for promoting evaluation and evidence-based policy.
 With that in mind, we would like to include your voice as we head into the new year as our aea365 team considers inviting authors and groups to contribute.

 Please let us know what you would like to see in aea365 by responding to these questions in the comments (click the word “Comments” just under the title of the post and scroll down to add yours):